gustavoempinotti/gustavoempinotti.github.io/_pages/about.md

 ---

 I am a Ph.D.
-Candidate at New York University (NYU).
-In my research, I investigate how states can legitimately coerce citizens when there is disagreement about the status of democracy itself.
-I argue this requires citizens to have robust exit options (e.g. subsidized emigration, or the right of secession).
-Relatedly, I am interested in how states can be _stable_ given the existence of antidemocratic (or "unreasonable") citizens.
+Candidate in Politics at New York University (NYU), focusing on political theory.
+I am interested in how political systems can be both legitimate and stable given the existence of deep disagreement, including, crucially, disagreement about the status of democracy itself.
+I argue this requires citizens to have robust exit rights (e.g. subsidized emigration, or the right of secession).